joshmania436/First-Web-VR-/README.md

-# First-Web-VR-
+# Web VR
-I've just started learning Web VR and this is my 1st Repo on Web VR!
-Hope you like it :))
+Built using HTML and couple of it's in-built tags